AceWiki/AceWiki/README.md

 In order to run the war-file, a servlet container like Jetty or Apache Tomcat is needed.
-You have to make sure that the Java VM parameter "java.library.path" is set and points to the path of the SWI Prolog JPL library, as explained above in section 3.
+You have to make sure that the Java VM parameter "java.library.path" is set and points to the path of the SWI Prolog JPL library, as explained above.

 Probably the easiest way to run the war-file is using Jetty Runner.
 The jar-file containing Jetty Runner can be downloaded from this repository: